Sign up for long-distance adoption with the Amici di Adwa Association:

 You can ask the association for information on how the activities and projects at the mission are progressing at any time.
 You can visit the mission in person to offer concrete help, based on your competences and skills.

 Long-distance adoption is a moral commitment, with no legal obligations.
+If it is not revoked by the benefactor, it is considered renewed from year to year.

 Long-distance adoption usually lasts until the child turns 18, at which point he/she is presumably able to live independently.